endlessm/everlasting-candy/doc/WorldBuilding.md

 - Level (Type: Level)
   - Map (Type: TilemapLayer)
-  - Goobers (Type: Node2D)

 The easiest way to create levels is by painting tiles.
 Select the Map node.
 The TileMap panel will open at the bottom.
 Each level should have the player tile in one cell, and one or more “goober” tiles.
-When the level is played, they will be replaced with the player and goober scenes, offset horizontally by half a tile.
+These tiles are scenes that become interactive when the level is played.

 The first level in the sequence (typically `0.tscn`) is treated as the start screen.
 This level is treated specially by the game: the player cannot move, and pressing Jump starts the game proper.
 Similarly, the final level (typically `999.tscn`) is treated as the end screen.